Brandan-Hummell/brandan-hummell.github.io/_posts/2017-09-07-4-Months-Done.md

 The people at Bloc put a lot of thought into the sequence and the content of the curriculum.
 The flow is pretty natural, and I haven't felt overwhelmed at any one point with completely new concepts.

 Bloc's program is project based, which is totally the way to go.
 I am a learn-by-doing kind of person, so this works perfectly for me.
 Bloc does not follow an academic approach (thankfully) in which they teach you a ton of theory, and then you get some chances to put that theory into practice later.
-While they do provide some programming basics for anyone completely new, mostly everything that I work on goes straight to the portfolio.
+While they do provide some programming basics for anyone new to coding, mostly everything that I work on goes straight to the portfolio.

 ## Integrated Career Preparation